-Christian higher education provides a valuable service to the nation, the church, the home, and the individual by offering academic excellence while strengthening moral and spiritual values.
-To help in attaining these goals, quality graduate programs offering teacher education, ministerial preparation, and counselor training are available at Freed-Hardeman University.
-The university offers the Master of Education, Education Specialist, Master of Ministry, Master of Arts in New Testament, Master of Divinity, Master of Business Administration, and Master of Science in Counseling.
-These programs are well-designed and are taught by Christian professionals.
+There is no more valuable a service provided to our nation, the church, the home and the individual than Christian higher education.
+By offering academic excellence and strenghtening moral and spiritual values, Freed-Hardeman University is committed to helping you attain your goals.
+Our quality graduate programs in teacher education, ministerial preparation and counselor training include the Master of Education, Education Specialist, Master of Ministry, Master of Arts in New Testament, Master of Divinity, Master of Business Administration, and Master of Science in Counseling.